yash0024/Trend-it/README.md

 - Login authentication flow with the Reddit API using NextAuth.js.
 - Vercel to deploy the app.

-Access the app at [social-media-app-black.vercel.app](social-media-app-black.vercel.app)
+Access the app at [https://social-media-app-black.vercel.app/](https://social-media-app-black.vercel.app/)